MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

 ### Access for MSSPs to the MSSP customer Defender for Cloud Apps portal

-By default, MSSPs access their Defender for Cloud Apps tenant through the following URL: `https://portal.cloudappsecurity.com`.
+By default, MSSPs access their Defender for Cloud Apps tenant through the following URL: `https://security.microsoft.com`.

-MSSPs however, will need to access the MSSP customer Defender for Cloud Apps portal using a tenant-specific URL in the following format: `https://portal.cloudappsecurity.com?tid=customer_tenant_id`.
+MSSPs however, will need to access the MSSP customer Microsoft 365 Defender portal using a tenant-specific URL in the following format: `https://security.microsoft.com/?tid=<tenant_id>`.

 MSSPs can use the following steps to obtain the MSSP customer portal tenant ID and then use the ID to access the tenant-specific URL: